briggstwitchell/git-workshop/basic-commands/git-log.md

 When you've got a lot of commits and are looking for one in particular, ```--oneline``` comes in handy.

 The shortened commit hashes can also be used to go back to earlier commits.

+---
+# What is HEAD?
+---

+In the terminal output above, we can see that HEAD is pointing to main ```(HEAD -> main)```.

+Whenever we use git log, it shows us the history of our repository and __where we are__ relative to that history.
+Right now, our head is pointing to the second commit in the repository, our most recent commit.

+If we wanted to go back to the state our repo was in when we made our first commit, we could use the git checkout command.

+Git checkout can accept either a relative position or an absolute one.